-If a martial union has been declared null and there are no restrictions concerning marriage, the usual procedure of preparation for marriage in the Church may be started with the parish priest or the pastor of the catholic partner to a new marriage.
+If a marital union has been declared null and there are no restrictions concerning marriage, the usual procedure of preparation for marriage in the Church may be started with the parish priest or the pastor of the catholic partner to a new marriage.

 If a marriage is declared null due to an ongoing cause (i.e. emotional problems) a second marriage obviously cannot be permitted until it has been demonstrated that the cause which rendered the first union impossible has been removed.

 At the request of Pope Francis, the Processes for Marriage Nullity will be sponsored by the Diocese and the Parishes.